 Step 8: Organising followers to conversation lists

-A Twitter list helps you to separate the Twitter accounts you follow into separate groups.
-Setting up lists is fairly simple and can be very helpful to quickly read all the tweet from your top customers or from press agencies that you’re following.
+A Twitter list helps you separate your Twitter accounts into separate groups.
+Setting up lists is fairly simple and can be very helpful to quickly read all the tweets from your top customers or from press agencies that you’re following.

-The options, however, are endless, you can use it to connect with all the people who attend your company events, to monitor your competitors etc. you can even add people to a list without following them!
+The options, however, are endless.
+You can use it to connect with all the people who attend your company events, monitor your competitors, etc. you can even add people to a list without following them!

-Some ideas for building your lists, why not start by building a list for your:
+Here are some ideas for building your lists.
+Why not start by building a list for your: